Carrion's disease: Chronic phase

 The chronic phase is also called the eruptive phase or tissue phase, in which the patients develop a cutaneous rash produced by a proliferation of endothelial cells, known as "Peruvian warts" or "verruga peruana".
 Depending on the size and characteristics of the lesions, there are three types: miliary (1–4 mm), nodular or subdermic, and mular (>5mm).
 Miliary lesions are the most common.
 The lesions often ulcerate and bleed.

 The most common findings are bleeding of verrugas, fever, malaise, arthralgias (joint pain), anorexia, myalgias, pallor, lymphadenopathy, and liver and spleen enlargement.

 On microscopic examination, the chronic phase and its rash are produced by angioblastic hyperplasia, or the increased rates and volume of cell growth in the tissues that form blood vessels.
 This results in a loss of contact between cells and a loss of normal functioning.

 The chronic phase is the more common phase.
 Mortality during the chronic phase is very low.

-Cause
+Transmission and cause

 Carrion's disease is caused by Bartonella bacilliformis.
-Recent investigations show that Bartonella ancashensis may cause verruga peruana, although it may not meet all of Koch's postulates.
+It is transmitted by sandfly bites in the genus Lutzomyia.
+These sandflies live in the ravines and valleys of the Andes Mountains; primarily in Peru, but also in Colombia and Ecuador.
+Cases of bartenellosis with a similar presentation of Carrion's disease have been found to be infected with other species of Bartonella, including B. rochalimae and B. ancashensis.
 There has been no experimental reproduction of the Peruvian wart in animals apart from Macaca mulatta, and there is little research on the disease's natural spread or impact in native animals.